gibsonlab/chronostrain/README.md

 The database is specified using a particular JSON-formatted syntax, consisting of a single list.
 Each entry of the list is a **Strain** object, which must contain three fields: `name`, `accession`, and `markers`.

 1. `name`: A string containing a user-readable, familiar description of the strain.
-No restrictions.
+No restrictions; this is purely metadata.
 2. `accession`: An accession number usable by NCBI.
 3. `markers`: A list of JSON objects, each entry specifying a separate marker for that strain (a "Strain" is simply a collection of marker genes, representing its "signature".).
 There are currently two types of markers supported: "tag" and "primer".
     - A "tag" marker is a simple annotated region of the genome, which must be present in the genbank page of the specified accession.
-    The marker's `id` is the NCBI genbank annotation identifier, and `name` is a user-readable string.
+    The marker's `locus_id` is a locus tag found in NCBI's genbank annotation, and `name` is a user-defined identifier.
     - A "primer" marker is denoted using a forward and a reverse (flanking) sequence.
 The convention used here is that both are specified in the forward (5' to 3') direction.
     ChronoStrain will perform a matching search for both; if more than one is found, it takes the shortest one.
 (TODO copy number?)